top of page

 Hekluhestar Ride

-Join a 5-day horseback ride through the magic and folklore of Iceland, guided by an incredible family of horse trainers, while embarking on a mindful inward journey.
+Join a 5-day horseback ride through the magic and folklore of Iceland, riding with a loose herd of horses, guided by an incredible family of horse trainers— while embarking on a mindful inward journey.

 580B2421-2.jpg